Avaiga/taipy-getting-started/steps/explain_md/step_5_GUI_pipeline.md

     return pipeline
 ```

-After the first submission of the pipeline, the data stored in the data nodes are accessible (predictions, cleaned_data, etc.).
-It is the use of the `.read()` function.
+After the first submission of the pipeline, the data stored in *predictions* and *cleaned_data* data nodes are accessible.
+It is the use of the `.read()` function to access the data in data nodes.
 `create_predictions_dataset` reads the data nodes to create a prediction dataset with these columns: Date, Historical values, Predicted values.
 The goal is to make the prediction dataset and display it in a chart.
 However, a good option would have been to create this dataset directly in the pipeline.
 It is typically good to put all complexity in it.

 ```python